OlinDSA2025/olindsa2025.github.io/in_class/day17.md

 ### Association Lists

-An [association list](https://en.wikipedia.org/wiki/Association_list) uses stores key, value pairs in a linked list.
+An [association list](https://en.wikipedia.org/wiki/Association_list) stores key, value pairs in a linked list.

 **Problem 1**
 * (a) For an association list, what is the $\Theta$ of the operations insert, remove, and lookup (you may find it useful to reference the symbols $k$ and $n$ when constructing your answer)?